oroinc/documentation/backend/integrations/import-export/accelerate-import.rst

 ------------------------------------------

 Import from the UI is good for relatively small amount of data (up to 1000 entities), but if you need to import thousands or millions of entities the command line is your best choice.
-OroPlatform provides the CLI command ``oro:import:csv`` that allows to import records from the specified CSV file.
+OroPlatform provides the CLI command ``oro:import:file`` that allows to import records from the specified CSV file.

 .. code-block:: none

-    $ php bin/console oro:import:csv --help
+    $ php bin/console oro:import:file --help
     Usage:
         oro:import:file [options] [--] <file>
         oro:import:file --email=<email> --jobName=<job> --processor=<processor> <file>
         oro:import:file --validation --email=<email> --jobName=<job> --processor=<processor> <file>

     Arguments:
-        file                    File name, to import CSV data from
+        file                   CSV file name

     Options:
         --jobName=JOBNAME      Import job name